dirkhovy/MACE/README.md

 VERB 0.9994950838119411	ADV 1.4104305366466138E-4	NOUN 1.2129104479807625E-4	ADJ 1.2129104479807625E-4	PRON 1.2129104479807625E-4
 NOUN 0.9997443833265887	PRON 7.140381903855615E-5	ADJ 6.140428479093134E-5	VERB 6.140428479093134E-5	ADV 6.140428479093134E-5
 ```
-* the competence estimate for each annotator, [prefix.]competence.
+* the **competence estimate** for each annotator, `[prefix.]competence`.
 This file has one line with tab separated values.
 In the POS example from above, this would be
 ```0.8820970950608722  0.7904155783217401		0.6598575839917008 0.8822161621354134	 0.03114062354821738```

-* In addition, you can output the entropy of each item by setting --entropies.
-This will output a file with the same number of lines as the input file, named '[prefix.]entropy'.
+* In addition, you can output the entropy of each item by setting `--entropies`.
+This will output a file with the same number of lines as the input file, named `[prefix.]entropy`.
 The output looks like this:
 ```
 0.0027237895900081095
 5.657170773284981E-5